kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 On macOS, directories with a `.noindex` suffix are not indexed by Spotlight.
 Builds produce a lot of build artifacts, and you probably don't want any CPU contention created by Spotlight indexing during the build.

 For `llvm-project`, name your build directory `build.noindex`.
 For `swift-project`, you can either use `SWIFT_BUILD_ROOT`, or `--build-subdir`.
-I use `--build-subdir Release.noindex`, which for example creates build directories such as `build/Release.noindex/swift-macosx-arm64`.
+I use `--build-subdir Release.noindex`, which creates a swift build directory named `build/Release.noindex/swift-macosx-arm64`.

 ### Make a Non-Cross Compiler (Swift & Clang)